alexRyan719/playground-4845hwo2/coverPage.md

 become a partner within a year or so.

 However, this is all done in an effort to provide free Computer Science education to anyone willing to learn.
 I used to tutor freshmen and sophmore CS students at CSU and love being able to introduce others to the wonderful world of CS!
-Problem solving with code is a mental exercise and those "ah-ha!" moments release endorphins all the same.
+My end goal was to become a professor or teacher in Computer Science.
+With wonderful tools like CodinGame, Twitch, Codepen, Replit, and YouTube, I'm well on my way!
+And by that, I mean that my reward is the intrinsic value of helping others.
+Still, I'm not gonna be mad if you kickback some in appreciation.

 # Twitch - algore719
 https://www.twitch.tv/algore719